 Never underestimate your needs.
 A machine running at 100% will wear out prematurely.
 Here are our benchmarks:

-- Small Bar / Snack / Office (30 covers): Aim for 24 to 30 kg / day.
+- Small bar / snack bar / office (30 covers): Aim for 24 to 30 kg / day.

-- Medium Restaurant / Brasserie (40-80 covers): Aim for 45 to 60 kg / day.
+- Medium restaurant / brasserie (40-80 covers): Aim for 45 to 60 kg / day.

 III.
 The Technical Choice: Air or Water Cooling?

-| Criterion | AIR Cooling (Standard) 💨 | WATER Cooling (Built-in) 💧 |
+| Criterion | AIR cooling (Standard) 💨 | WATER cooling (Built-in) 💧 |

 |---|---|---|

-| Installation | Simple (Socket + Water inlet + Drain) | More complex (Double water circuit) |
+| Installation | Simple (socket + water inlet + drain) | More complex (double water circuit) |

-| Operating Cost | Economical (Consumes little water) | Higher (Consumes water to cool the motor) |
+| Running cost | Economical (uses little water) | Higher (uses water to cool the motor) |

-| Required Condition | Well-ventilated space essential | None (Works even if it’s hot) |
+| Required condition | A well-ventilated space is essential | None (works even when it is hot) |

-| Ideal for… | Open bar, Airy kitchen, Office | Machine built into furniture, Hot back-bar (>30°C) |
+| Ideal for… | Open bar, ventilated kitchen, office | Machine built into furniture, hot back bar (>30°C) |

-Conclusion: Ready to Equip Yourself?
+Conclusion: Ready to Equip Your Business?

-Need a small auxiliary machine?
+Need a small backup machine?